Getting to South Australia

 By air

 Adelaide Airport is the main gateway to South Australia for those arriving by air from interstate and overseas.
 It is located 6 kilometres from the city centre.
-Transport options at the airport include hire car, taxi, ride sharing services or Adelaide Metro Bus.
+Transport options at the airport include hire car, taxi, ride sharing services or public buses.

 There are also several smaller airports in South Australia which provide air connections to regional areas.